 Does Uber provide drivers with insurance?

-Uber provides some coverage for drivers when the Uber app is turned on, including while waiting, picking up a passenger or taking the passenger to their destination.
+When the Uber app is turned on, you may have coverage while waiting, picking up a passenger or taking a passenger to their destination.
+Here’s the coverage provided:

 Property damage liability.Covers at least $25,000 per accident or the state minimum while waiting for passengers, and at least $1 million during the ride.